Mineinjava/Mineinjava.github.io/_posts/2023-10-9-Rocket-Fuel-Adventure.markdown

 start on both safety and procedures.

 The initial fuel attempts were a bit rough.
-We used store-bought stump remover of questional quality as an oxidizer.
+We used store-bought stump remover of questionable quality as an oxidizer.

 ![No, its not supposed to look like that]({{ site.baseurl }}/images/FirstFuel.jpeg)